-Ico- Function Hotkey Description Further Info. stances rectangle, path and so on).
-Undo Foot- print Occur- rences Selected footprint occurrences are restored in a graphic window with their origin shapes.
-Note 1 Size Mod- ification Ctrl + Shift + U Implements size manipulations on selected objects. see Size manip- ulations dialogue window Note 2 Step and Ctrl + Repeats selected objects in a right-up direction, See Step Repeat Shift + R according to the settings in the dialogue window. and Repeat 3 Create Bound- ing Shape Creates a circular bounding shape one per each group of overlapped graphic objects.
+Ico- n Function Hotkey Description Further Info.
+Convert to One Flash Ctrl + Shift + H Converts selected objects into a single flash.
+See Con - vert to One Flash 扫 Convert to Instance Converts selected objects into a single instance/lay- out.
+See Con - vert to Instance Exchange Witl h Flash; an d it includes the following: Compare Shape Ctrl + Shift + S Compares all objects with a shape of the selected flash.
+Replaces identical to the selected flash objects with a flash.
+The original objects are deleted and all new objects are made as selected.
+See Com - pare Shape Compare Bounding Box Ctrl + Shift + B Compares all objects with a bounding box of the selected flash.
+The original objects are deleted and all new objects are made as selected.
+See Com - pare Bounding Box Compare Out- line Ctrl + Shift + T Compares all objects with an outline of the selected flash.
+The original objects are deleted and all new objects are made as selected.
+See Com - pare Out- line K. Denest Flashes/In- stances Ctrl + Shift + E Selected flashes/instances are replaced in a graphic window with their origin shapes (circle, rectangle, path and so on).
+Note Undo Foot- print Occur- rences Selected footprint occurrences are restored in a graphic window with their origin shapes.
+Note E Size Mod- ification Ctrl + Shift + U Implements size manipulations on selected objects. see Size manip- ulations dialogue window Note Step and Repeat Ctrl + Shift + R Repeats selected objects in a right-up direction, according to the settings in the dialogue window.
+See Step and Repeat ٢ Create Bound- ing Shape Ctrl + Shift + G Creates a circular bounding shape one per each group of overlapped graphic objects.
 See Create Bounding Shape Create Out- line Ctrl + Shift + O Generates an outline on the edge of each object located on the Source layer.
 See Create Outline Perfect Shape Ctrl + Shift + V Checks selected objects on a perfect rectangle, a rounded rectangle, a bevelled rectangle, a circle and an oval according to the given tolerance.
 If yes, converts the perfect shapes into flashes of mentioned types.
-See Per- fect Shape Boolean Opera tions; and it includes the following: Union Performs the set operation; Union See Union Difference Performs the set operation; Difference See Dif - ference Intersection Performs the set operation; Intersection See Inter - section XOR Performs the set operation; XOR See XOR Paths on Area Paths off Area Trim paths, leaving portions on a selected area.
-Trim paths, leaving portions off a selected area.
-See Paths on Area See Paths off Area Mica 011 / 11 0 a Item edit Enabled only while graphically editing an aperture, tool, or layout.
-The graphical editing of this aperture, tool, or layout can be ended by either saving the changes or discarding them. see also Tool Properties, Libraries, Active config-item.
+See Per - fect Shape

-^{1:} This function is only available in the CircuitCAM PRO variant.
-2: This function is only available in the CircuitCAM PRO variant.
+: This function is only available in the CircuitCAM variants STANDARD and PRO. : This function is only available in the CircuitCAM PRO variant. : This function is only available in the CircuitCAM PRO variant.